haleymay21/CSS-Portfolio/README.md

 - A recent phtot
 - Links to my work

-This website is a work in progress
+This portfolio is a work in progress

 ## Links